-Travel Associated

-23.11 Employees required to work non-merging overtime must be paid at overtime rates from the time they
+Travel Associated with Nonmerging Overtime 23.11 Employees required to work non-merging overtime must be paid at overtime rates from the time they leave their home until they return home.

 24. Working Away from Headquarters

 Overnight Absence from Home